tommyettinger/gdx-backends/README.md

 ## GWT 2.9.0/2.10.0 Support

 Most of these versions have been updated to use GWT 2.9.0; this benefits from some changes in users' build.gradle files, but should still work without changes as long as no other GWT versions are in use.
-The master version, which will become 1.1100.0, uses GWT 2.10.0 .
+The master version and 1.1100.0 use GWT 2.10.0 .

 However, upgrading to GWT 2.9.0 or 2.10.0 needs a few changes if you want to take full advantage of the new Java 11 features it permits. **It also requires any dependency on GWT 2.8.2 to be changed to the newer GWT version, 2.9.0 or 2.10.0.** If